-Students can connect to the network points in halls bedrooms and to the campus wireless service.
+Students can connect to campus WiFi and to the network points in halls bedrooms.

 NOTE: The following halls are NOT University-owned accommodation, the Internet/WiFi access provided is NOT part of the University network service.
 Any issues accessing the network from these locations should be addressed to local site staff.

 - Newgate Court

 - Turner Court

 If you're staying in halls, we recommend you connect via the network point in your room.

 Plug a laptop or other computer with a web browser into the network point.
 After a few seconds your web browser should open automatically and redirect you to a captive portal page.
 Login with your University credentials to register your computer.
 Once registered a computer can be plugged into the network point and should connect straight away.

 Devices without a browser such as game consoles can be registered on a registration page.
 For more information see the Student Network Access section.

 Problems with your network connection?

 Any problems with a network connection in halls of residence should be reported to the halls reception and a network tester will investigate and report physical faults to the IT Service.
 Visit the accommodation website for further details.